sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/090 - deskew.md

 Examples
 ----

 First, take a look at the following image to see the problem with extracting from a skewed PDF.
-In this case, the word "tenure" is so skewed, it isn't even recognized as an anchor, and the Region method wouldn't work even if Sensible could recognize the word "tenure," because the year range isn't below the word "tenure" where we expect it to be:
+This config attempts to extract a date range using the Region method and anchoring on the text "tenure."
+The config fails, because the word "tenure" is so skewed, it isn't even recognized as an anchor.
+Even if the anchor were recognizable, the Region method wouldn't work, because the year range is to the left rather than directly below the word "tenure":

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_1.png)

-To start to tackle this problem, let's first define three widely spaced points where we expect the text to be in an unskewed example of this document type:
+To start to tackle this problem, let's first define three widely spaced points where we expect the text to be in a well aligned example of this document type:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/deskew_example_2.png)

+For more information about how to choose points, see [Best Practices](doc:deskew#section-best-practices).

 You can try out this example yourself in the Sensible app using the following downloadable PDFs and config: